 Topic Five: Britain at war

-You could choose to continue with the study of History by taking AS in the Sixth form or at college.
+Students could choose to continue with the study of History by taking AS in a Sixth form or at college.
 The skills learnt at GCSE History will also complement the study of subjects such as English Literature, Politics and Sociology.
 A GCSE in History shows that you have a high level of literacy and that you are able to analyse complex information.
-Students will develop skills in analysing and evaluating historical sources.
-They will study different approaches to history in order to reach their own interpretations.
-Students will be able to explain and justify their own interpretations and structure an essay and narrative clearly and effectively These skills are highly valued by colleges and employers.
+These skills are highly valued by colleges and employers.

 Tel: 0113 273 9100